Marie-Galante: Economy

 The colonial economy was based on the cultivation of tobacco, indigo, coffee and cotton.
 But from the 17th century, sugar cane became an important source of income.
 This continued into the 19th and 20th centuries, adapting to the abolition of the enslavement of Africans and the great sugar crisis.

-During the dominance of the sugar cane industry, Marie-Galante acquired the nickname "the island with a hundred mills".
+During the dominance of the sugar cane industry, Marie-Galante acquired the nickname "the island with a hundred mills" (lîle aux cent moulins), formerly having over 106 sugar mills.
 In 1818 there were over one hundred mills to process sugar cane.
 The cane juice was transformed into sugar or rum.
 The mills were originally powered by oxen, replaced by windmills from 1780, in turn replaced by steam powered mills from 1883.

 The 19th century brought the disappearance of the former economic model.
 Gradually the small-scale sugar refining was processed in larger factories, by 1885 the five sites controlled the industry.
 In 1931, eighteen sugar distilleries and four factories were in production.
 In the 20th century, the large enslaved African plantations were forcibly abolished and gave place to small farms, organized into co-operatives.
 But agriculture in the French West Indies is subject to global competition and by the beginning of the 21st century, one sugar refinery (usine de Grande-Anse) and three distilleries (Bellevue, Bielle, and Poisson) remained on Marie-Galante.
 The white rum they produced is subject to an appellation d'origine contrôlée.
 Organic sugar production could be an innovative development, but the current political situation ended European subsidies putting the current agricultural practices in jeopardy and thus threatens the economic future of Marie-Galante and its inhabitants.

-Remnants of the old economy still exist and Marie-Galante's rich history is a tourist attraction: a nature trail with 70 points of interest including two restored windmills (the Bézard Mill and the Bellevue Distillery), colonial dwellings and old sugar refineries (the Murat House and Mill) produces a network of paths for hikers to discover the island and its people.
+Remnants of the old economy still exist and Marie-Galante's rich history is a tourist attraction: a nature trail with 70 points of interest including two restored windmills (the Bézard Mill and the Bellevue Distillery), colonial dwellings and old sugar refineries (the Murat House and Mill) produces a network of paths for hikers and cyclists to discover the island and its people.

 Like the other islands in the region, Marie-Galante has undergone the economic transformation accompanying tourism.
 But the tourism development is based on a policy of conserving nature and heritage, whether it is pre-Columbian, colonial or contemporary.
 Marie-Galante Airport is located on Pointe des Basses, halfway between Grand-Bourg and Capesterre making access to the airport difficult.